microsoft/dicom-server/docs/resources/schema-manager.md

 #### Important Database Tables
 SchemaVersion
-- This table holds all schema versions that have ben applied to the database.
+- This table holds all schema versions that have been applied to the database.

-InstanceShema
+InstanceSchema
 - Each DICOM instance reports the schema version it is at, as well as the versions it is compatible with, to the InstanceSchema database table.

 ------------